-The Tulane Summer Minor Program in Public Policy will give students a foundation for graduate school in public policy or a career in government and politics at the local, state or national level.
+The Tulane Summer Minor Program in U.S. Public Policy will give students a foundation for graduate school in public policy or a policy-oriented career in business or government at the local, state, or national level.
 Students complete relevant coursework and participate in service learning that together provide them with tools in the analysis of policy, knowledge in substantive policy areas, and experience in local government.
 Students completing the minor will fulfill one of Tulane’s service learning graduation requirements.

 A minor in public policy requires 5 courses (15 hours/credits), including: